bohmanart/1up-js/README.md

 Where we will pick what order we want to do stuff from above lists!

-- Mike read *JavaScript The Good Parts* and Blake read _Learning JavaScript_
+- Read *JavaScript The Good Parts*
-- Then swap books
-- Choose book to read
+ - ch.
+1-4 for meeting Friday, January 10th
+ - ch.
+5-8 for meeting Friday, January 17th
+ - ch.
+9-10 for meeting Wednesday, January 22nd

+- Read _Learning JavaScript_
+ - Do code exercises